Municipal Legislative Framework

 The Municipal Act – the most important Act for municipalities.
 The Act establishes the framework for municipalities, and sets out municipalities’ governance and corporate powers.

-– defines situations when an individual member of council’s personal interest may conflict with the broader municipal interest, and imposes consequences on council members when they put their personal interests first.
+The Municipal Council Conflict of Interest Act – defines situations when an individual member of council’s personal interest may conflict with the broader municipal interest, and imposes consequences on council members when they put their personal interests first.

-– establishes the legislation to guide the use and development of private land.
+The Planning Act – establishes the legislation to guide the use and development of private land.
 The Act also establishes Planning Districts and their authorities.
 Provincial Land Use Policies, which guide local planning decisions, are established in a regulation under the Act.

-– establishes the framework for property assessment and taxation, as well as the authority of municipal Boards of Revision to consider property assessment appeals.
+The Municipal Assessment Act – establishes the framework for property assessment and taxation, as well as the authority of municipal Boards of Revision to consider property assessment appeals.

-– gives municipalities responsibilities for emergency preparedness and authorities for states of emergencies.
+The Emergency Measures Act – gives municipalities responsibilities for emergency preparedness and authorities for states of emergencies.

-– establishes Public Utilities Board oversight over municipal utilities (water & sewer utilities), including the approval of rates.
+The Public Utilities Act – establishes Public Utilities Board oversight over municipal utilities (water & sewer utilities), including the approval of rates.

-– governs access to information held by municipalities and other public bodies, as well as rules to protect the privacy of personal information.
+The Freedom of Information and Protection of Privacy Act – governs access to information held by municipalities and other public bodies, as well as rules to protect the privacy of personal information.

 The Ombudsman Act – gives the Ombudsman the authority to investigate complaints about the administration of municipal policies and programs.